Graduate Certificate in Competitive Business Intelligence

 This course examines Competitive Intelligence (CI) as the collection and analysis of information to anticipate competitive activity, see past market disruptions, and dispassionately interpret events in a global perspective.
 In addition, students will develop techniques to develop analysis, which provides insight into marketplace dynamics and challenges in a structured, disciplined, and ethical manner using published and non-published sources.

-Information Science for Competitive Intelligence
+Information Management for Competitive Intelligence

 Business Intelligence, Big Data & Analytics